speterlin/quant-trading/README.md

 # quant-trading

-A Python module for a suite of quant-trading opportunities.
+Python modules for a suite of quant-trading opportunities in stocks and crypto.
 Run the python script (in a python file) as shown below (in a quant-trading root directory) in a virtual environment (make sure it's running on Python 3.12+ to be able to run most up-to-date AI) on a spare computer running 24/7 or a hosted service like Heroku (scheduler for executing market checks, data downloads, algorithm runs) and AWS (for storing data) for automated trading.

 For easy implementation create a virtual Python environment with up-to-date Python (3.12+) and appropriate modules for data download and analysis and brokerage trading via pip.
-Then download modules stocks.py and crypto.py (in this env/lib/python3.12/site-packages/ directory) and place them in your env/lib/python<<python_version>>/site-packages/ directory alongside your personal.py file for easy import and make sure function calls work with your modules (use modules I use for easy implementation).
+Then download modules stocks.py and crypto.py (in this `env/lib/python3.12/site-packages/` directory) and place them in your `env/lib/python<<python_version>>/site-packages/` directory alongside your personal.py file for easy import and make sure function calls work with your modules (use modules I use for easy implementation).

-Don't run active terminals on different computers from same directory (causes errors like when ran function crypto.get_coin_data resulted in losing locally - in env - installed pycoingecko).
+Don't run active terminals on different computers from same directory (can do this with icloud, causes errors like when ran function crypto.get_coin_data resulted in losing locally - in env - installed pycoingecko).
 Update modules every so often.
 Don't interrupt / restart script when power / wifi is out since some clients (like BinanceClient()) will cause error which is necessary to run upon initiation.
 Scripts are meant to run even without wifi (will just be sleeping / checking for data - depending on time of day - and returning logs that indicate API errors).
 Scripts should be restarted at minimum every few months to ensure up-to-date software and clear cache / working memory and every year to ensure current holidays are taken into account.

-Backtest algorithms with different parameters (parameters in this directory are chosen based on quant-trading readings from Medium regarding most common practices) over saved data to see which algorithm and parameter combination work best for the period of time you backtest over which you deem to reflect current market conditions.
+Backtest algorithms with different parameters (algorithms and parameters in this directory are chosen based on quant-trading readings from Medium.com - read my article regarding the subject [How I More Than 2xd My Quant Fund In A Year By Building a Trading Bot](https://medium.com/@speterlin12/how-i-more-than-2xd-my-quant-fund-in-a-year-by-building-a-trading-bot-919930cd29d) - regarding most common algorithms and parameters people use with success - simpler is generally better for retail traders due to lack of data and connection speed in comparison to Hedge Funds and Quant Trading firms) over saved data to see which algorithm and parameter combination work best for the period of time you backtest over which you deem to reflect current market conditions.

 Set up your automated environment to download stocks data every night with an API data brokerage of your choosing (this module is currently set up for Financial Modeling Prep $20/mo for stocks, CoinMarketCap $0/mo for crypto).
-Then run the data through your current algorithm after data is downloaded, and then execute trades via an API trading brokerage of your choosing (this module is currently using Alpaca for stocks, Kucoin - no real trading after new regulations in 2024-09 - for crypto) after the algorithm picks stocks to buy / sell.
+Then run the data through your current algorithm after data is downloaded, and then execute trades via an API trading brokerage of your choosing (this module is currently using Alpaca for stocks which is margin trading - 2x your deposit, Kucoin - no real trading after new regulations in 2024-09 - for crypto) after the algorithm picks stocks to buy / sell.
 Stock trading is denominated is USD base, crypto trading is denominated in USDT base but traded relative to BTC price (ie VET loses 15% relative to BTC - VET-BTC price - then Stop-Loss triggers a VET sell on that portfolio in VET-USDT).
-Crypto is traded relative to BTC since BTC is considered a benchmark for crypto vs. alt-coins and BTC was the coin you wanted to grow (vs. USDT / other stablecoins) especially if you wanted to stay long-term in crypto and when most major exchanges had majority listings in -BTC until regulations on major exchanges came into effect (trading in specific countries).
+Crypto is traded relative to BTC since BTC is considered a benchmark for crypto vs. alt-coins and BTC is / was the coin you want to grow (vs. USDT / other stablecoins) especially if you want to stay long-term in crypto and historically most major exchanges had majority listings in -BTC until regulations on major exchanges came into effect (trading in specific countries).

 ## Running the Python script in virtual environment (quant-trading directory)

 quant-trading directory is in icloud so I can access / change code from other computers without having to push / pull git.
 I also access my spare computer which runs (like a server) 24/7 via Chrome Remote Desktop (highly recommend if using a spare computer to access that computer from another labtop to deal with issues like restarting if python scripts all of a sudden freeze or run into unforeseen errors - happens more often than you think - or to get rid of working memory / cache which takes over the storage of that computer).

-This script (below) is run after virtual environment is properly set up, personal module is set up (with all of your base urls, keys, secret identities and auth tokens variables for your APIs) and located in env/lib/python<<python_version>>/site-packages/personal.py (like where stocks.py and crypto.py are located so personal can be imported and variables called like personal.<<variable_name>>).
+This script (below) is run after virtual environment is properly set up, personal module is set up (with all of your base urls, keys, secret identities and auth tokens variables for your APIs) and located in `env/lib/python<<python_version>>/site-packages/personal.py` (like where stocks.py and crypto.py are located so personal can be imported and variables called like personal.<<variable_name>>).

 Stocks:
-(env) ~/icloud/quant-trading (master) $ python programs/stocks/stocks_alpaca_<<your_username>>.py
+`(env) ~/icloud/quant-trading (master) $ python programs/stocks/stocks_alpaca_<<your_username>>.py`

 Crypto:
-(env) ~/icloud/quant-trading (master) $ python programs/crypto/crypto_kucoin_<<your_user_name>>.py
+`(env) ~/icloud/quant-trading (master) $ python programs/crypto/crypto_kucoin_<<your_user_name>>.py`

 ## Python virtual environment (quant-trading directory requirements.txt)